haiko/ng2-form-utils/README.md

 ## Usage

 Create an object and feed to FormObjectBuilder.
-Then in your template...
+Then in your template you define the ngControls with as value the name of the corresponding fields of the object.
+This is best illustrated with an example.